Week 3: First Experiments

 This week, I began experimenting and programming!
 I am beyond excited to get to this step, and I spent quite a bit of time experimenting with different ways in which I can change bits and see how noticeable each change is.

 First, I want to explain the general layout of my program.
-The Original (Host) image is the one in which the second (Hidden) image will be disguised.
-The Changed (Output) image shows how the original image has changed.
-The picturebox with the Original (Host) label is the unmodified “before” version.
-Currently, the Hidden Image is optional so I could experiment with different RGB increases to see how noticeable each change is.
+The original (Host) image is the one in which the second (Hidden/Secret) image will be disguised.
+The changed (Output/Modified) image shows how the original image has changed.
+The picturebox with the original (Host) label is the unmodified “before” version.
+Currently, the Hidden Image is optional, so I could experiment with different RGB increases to see how noticeable each change is.
+By changing one color, I can see what differences occur when I modify one bit, then two, and so on until it becomes noticeable.

 The Red Bits, Green Bits, and Blue Bits labels only change during the “2 Colors (Change All RGB)” button click, and was a late addition to my testing program.
 I explain this further towards the end of my post.

-The “Open File 1 Color” button opens a single color and modifies the Red value.
-The changes in RGB values are shown in the two tables (one has the RGB values as integers (0-255), while the other has the RGB values in Binary (8 bits/digits)).
+The “Open File 1 Color” button opens a single color image and modifies the Red value.
+The changes in RGB values are shown in the two tables (one has the RGB values as integers (0-255), while the other has the RGB values in Binary (8 bits/digits).
+These are the same numbers, but they have different bases.
+One is base-10, which is what most people are familiar with; the other is base-2, aka binary).

-Finally, the two tables show the different RGB outputs (one shows ints, and the other shows binary).
-This is helpful to show the changes being made to each color.
+Finally, the two tables show the different RGB outputs (one shows integers (base-10), and the other shows binary).
+This is to show the changes made to each color.

 First, I started by adding (an integer value of) 5 to the Red value for each image using my “Open File 1 Color” function.
 It’s a very subtle change, and I struggle to notice the difference.
 I ran it on pink and purple, and I find the pink slightly easier to notice.

-Next, I experimented with Bit rotation.
-I rotated the most significant bits (MSBs) in binary to the left by two, making the most significant bits into the least significant bits (LSBs).
+Next, I experimented with Bitwise shifts, specifically to the left.
+This operation moves the binary bits left (which multiplies the value by two per shift).
+I shifted the most significant bits (MSBs) in binary to the left by two.
 This shows a larger change because I changed the most significant bits and replaced them by the following two bits.
-That is, I took (XXYY —-) and changed it to (YY– –XX).
-This is not entirely accurate either, however.
-I am simplifying the bit rotations here because I didn’t clear out certain registers, but this is an approximation purely to experiment with rotations as opposed to specific and precise rotations.
-This oversight compounded in a significant way, but I did learn quite a bit about what not to do, which is beneficial in its own way.
+That is, I took (XXYY —-) and changed it to (YY– –00).
+I am simplifying the bit rotations here because I didn’t clear out certain registers, but this is an approximation purely to experiment with shifts as opposed to specific and precise operations.
+This oversight compounded into a significant problem, but I did learn quite a bit about what not to do, which is beneficial in its own way.

-The point of this test was more to verify I could play with bit rotation and its code more so than focusing on doing so as accurately as possible.
-(I plan to implement bit rotation and other factors more precisely as well as fix the bugs I produced this upcoming week.)
+The point of this test was more to verify I could play with bitwise shifts and its code more so than focusing on doing so as accurately as possible.
+(I plan to implement bitwise shifts more precisely and fix the bugs I produced this upcoming week.)

 In the “Open File 2 Colors” button and its associated function, I shifted the bits of the purple Hidden image to the left then added the Blue values.
 In this way, I effectively did the following: